Don’t be a Sucker: Fight your Traffic Tickets

 Assuming you are lucky enough to have the money to pay your fines and stay out of jail, you are still subjecting yourself to a lot of negative consequences that are otherwise avoidable by simply hiring the right attorney.

-Most traffic offense come with “points”, which are like ugly parasites that attach themselves to your driving record causing all sorts of problems.
+Most traffic offenses come with “points”, which are like ugly parasites that attach themselves to your driving record causing all sorts of problems.
 The worst of which is spiking insurance costs.
 There is no way to calculate exactly how much your rates will go up because that’s up to the insurance company’s discretion.
 Translation: they reserve the right to raise your rates as much as they please.

 A lot of people assume that the rates go back down after 2 years when the points expire.
 Makes sense, right?
 Well… not to the insurance company it doesn’t.
 There is no mechanism in place that lowers your rates once the points expire.
 Even if you notify your insurance company, they will likely justify keeping your rates where they are (if they don’t find a reason to up them higher.)